fajni/Game_Room/ReadMe.md

   - *artifactId: java-dotenv,*
   - *version: 5.2.2*

 All the front-end is done by using [*Thymeleaf*](https://www.thymeleaf.org/) dependecy, simple HTML files with Bootstrap libraries.
-Main idea is to track which pc is free for use and also to see which pc is used by user in game room.
+Main idea is to track which pc is free for use and also to see which pc is used by player in game room.

 Example of endpoint: